 If you are constructing a new house or building, undertaking a subdivision or changing the use of a building (such as from residential to commercial) then you may need to connect new private drinking water, wastewater and stormwater pipes to or from the public network.

-New works may also require disconnections from the water networks.
+New works may also require disconnections from the three water networks.

-The type of project or subdivision being undertaken, the Regional Standard for Water Services requirements, your Building Consent, or your Resource Consent conditions will guide you on the type of connection(s) you will need to undertake i.e. separate or shared, provide fire servicing or approved stormwater discharge point.
+The type of project or subdivision being undertaken, the Regional Standard for Water Services requirements, your Building Consent, or your Resource Consent conditions will guide you on the type of connection(s) you will need, such as separate or shared, provide fire servicing or approved stormwater discharge point.

 How do you know if there are capacity issues that may affect new connections to the network?